 - Before I turn my shoulders outwards, I relax the area above my shoulders.

-Optimizing shoulder girdle mobilisation
+I optimize my shoulder girdle mobilisation

 For even better shoulder girdle mobilisation, integrate a breathing sequence into the exercise.
 Inhale when you turn your right shoulder inwards.
 Exhale and turn your right shoulder outwards.
 Hold your breath as long as you can.
 Inhale and hold your breath again but this time only for 10 seconds.
 Breathe out.
 Repeat this sequence 10 times.
 Cross your arms over your chest, feel and rest.
 Repeat the sequence to the other side.